jfrog/build-info-go/README.md

 ## Using build-info-go as a CLI

-### Clone and Build the CLI
+### Build the CLI from Sources

+Make sure Go is installed.

-Clone the build-info-go project by executing the following command:
+Clone the sources:
 ```
 git clone https://github.com/jfrog/build-info-go
 ```
-Build the project by navigating to the project folder and executing the following commands.
+CD to the root directory of the cloned project and build the sources as follows.

 On Unix based systems run:
 ````